ArtisticPhoenix/eJinn/README.md

    }catch(\eJinn\Exception\ResservedCode $e ){
        //catch only class \eJinn\Exception\ResservedCode }catch(\eJinn\Exception\eJinnExceptionInterface $e ){
-       //catch any class that impliments \eJinn\Exception\eJinnExceptionInterface }
+       //catch any class that implements \eJinn\Exception\eJinnExceptionInterface }
 ```
 Now we have very fine grained control over our error handling.
 We can catch only the errors we want, and we can handle a range of error in diffrent `catch` blocks.
 The only problem with this type of error handling is the added hassle in setting the exception classes and keeping track of them.